hvanova/hvanova/README.md

 ✨ I'm currently working on a deep learning model for landcover classification.
 I'm interested in applying the model in risk analysis and hope to expand the model with atmospheric data.

-✨ I'm always open to collaborate and am interested in climate variability, system simulation, and data visualization.
+✨ I'm always open to collaborate on projects challenging commonplace systems while promoting sustainability and adaptability.
+My interests include climate modeling, urban environment design, and data visualization.

 <!--
 **hvanova/hvanova** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.